chinakook/Mnasnet.MXNet/README.md

 [A pretrained model](https://github.com/zeusees/Mnasnet-Pretrained-Model) is provided by [zuesees](https://github.com/zeusees).
 They've got 73.6% Top-1 score and 91.52% Top-5 score, nearly approaching official accuracy.

 ## TODO
 After some tunes, I think you will get higher accuracy.
-I have no much time to do this now, so I hope someone could report to me when he/she get a better accuracy.
+I'm not free to do this now, so I hope someone could report to me when he/she get a better accuracy.